 Guide to OxygenOS

-In both cases, however, the OnePlus OS has always been directed towards the world of custom ROMs, offering a wide range Customization, some flexibility in the world of modding and a preference for ensuring high performance and a UI tending to Android stock.
-OnePlus has been running the program for some time now Open Beta, with which to provide more experienced users ed afecionados the latest features in exchange for its beta testing.
+In both cases, however, the OnePlus OS has always been directed towards the world of custom ROMs, offering a vast Customization, some flexibility in the world of modding and a preference to guarantee high performance and a UI tending to Android stock.
+For some time now, OnePlus has started the program Open Beta, with which to provide more experienced users ed afecionados the latest features in exchange for its beta testing.

 OnePlus and 20 band: what it is and what it implies

 Whenever we talk about smartphones from China, there is always a parenthesis that concerns the support or not of the 20 band.
-Fortunately, with the merger of Wind and 3 Italy, this parameter took second place.
-However, by selling officially in Italy, our smartphones do not suffer from any problems in this respect.
-The same can be said for the Asian counterpart, which also has 800 MHz frequency support.
+Fortunately, with the merger of Wind and 3 Italia, this parameter took a back seat.
+However, officially selling in Italy, our smartphones do not suffer from any problems from this point of view.
+The same can be said for the Asian counterpart, which is also equipped with support for the 800 MHz frequency.

 Since the first OnePlus One, the company's intention has been to work on a global scale.
 TO half 2014 official sales were started in the online market in Italy, initially only on the official store and later also on Amazon.
 And like any self-respecting brand, one is not missing Italian community on which to share your feedback and read others.